SENSUIKAN!

 10 June 1942:

-The I-33 is completed at Mitsubishi Shipbuilding's Kobe Yard, commissioned in the IJN and based in the Kure Naval District.
-The I-33 is asssigned to SubDiv 15 of Rear Admiral Yamazaki Shigeaki's SubRon 1 with the 1-31 and the 1-32.
-Cdr Ogawa Tsunayoshi (former CO of the I-164) is the Commanding Officer.
+I-33 is completed, registered in the Kure Naval District and attached to SubDiv 15 of Rear Admiral Yamazaki Shigeaki's SubRon 1 with 1-31 and I-32.
+Cdr Ogawa is the Commanding Officer.

 7 August 1942 - 9 February 1943: American Operation "Watchtower" - The Invasion of Guadalcanal, British Solomon Islands: